carlademarchi/carlademarchi/README.md

 ### Hi there 👋

-I'm Carla, and I'm a desinger living in Rio de Janeiro - Brazil.
+I'm Carla, and I'm a designer living in Rio de Janeiro - Brazil.
+Currently, I’m working on closing the gap between design and development to build design systems.

 ⚡️ About Me